manuvikash/manuvikash/README.md

 ### ⚡ What I’m up to
 - ✨ Hacking on side projects in **AI + full-stack dev**
-- 🌍 Moving from India → US this fall
+- 🌍 Moved from India → US this fall
 - 🏋️ Learning to stick to a gym routine (harder than debugging 😅)

 ---